 Distributions reported by the Fund as "qualified dividend income" are generally taxed to non-corporate shareholders at rates applicable to long-term capital gains, provided holding period and other requirements are met.
 "Qualified dividend income" generally is income derived from dividends paid by U.S. corporations or certain foreign corporations that are either incorporated in a U.S. possession or eligible for tax benefits under certain U.S. income tax treaties.
-In addition, dividends that the Fund received in respect of stock of certain foreign corporations may be qualified dividend income if that stock is readily tradable on an established U.S. securities market.
-Dividends received by the Fund from a REIT, or an underlying fund taxable as a RIC may be treated as qualified dividend income generally only to the extent so reported by such REIT or underlying fund.
-Corporate shareholders may be entitled to a dividends received deduction for the portion of dividends they receive from the Fund that are attributable to dividends received by the Fund from U.S. corporations, subject to certain limitations.
+In addition, dividends that the Fund receives in respect of stock of certain foreign corporations may be qualified dividend income if that stock is readily tradable on an established U.S. securities market.
+Corporate shareholders may be entitled to a dividends-received deduction for the portion of dividends they receive from the Fund that are attributable to dividends received by the Fund from U.S. corporations, subject to certain limitations.
+Dividends received by the Fund from a REIT may be treated as qualified dividend income generally only to the extent so reported by such REIT, however, dividends received by the Fund from a REIT are generally not treated as qualified dividend income.

-Shortly after the close of each calendar year, you will be informed of the amount and character of any distributions received from the Fund.
+Shortly after the close of each calendar year, you will be informed of the amount and character of any distributions received from the Fund